Co-writing splits and registering your works

 I have a dispute with a co-writer over a work.
 Can APRA AMCOS help me resolve this?

 We have a process for handling disputes between members, for example, if you and another writer disagree on the ownership percentage of a work that has been registered with APRA AMCOS.
-Please contact [email protected] in the first instance.
+Please please send a short message via the Contact Us page in the first instance.

 Our writer services team will contact the member and see if the dispute can be resolved between the parties.
 In some instances, we might recommend the dispute be referred to the independent third party alternative dispute resolution facilitator, Resolution Pathways.
 You can find out more about this process on the Resolution Pathways website.